hetu-script/hetu-script/docs/docs/en-US/binding/index.md

 ```

 Everything else you should do is the same to a external method on a class.

+## External getter

+For external getter, you don't need to have a external function or external method typed function.
+You can directly return the value in the dart code.

 ## Binding a full class